-A question we get asked often is “Can your truck Deliver a Shipping Container to my property?”
-Our answer is “We Probably Can!”
-But there are several things to keep in mind.
+A question we get asked often is “Can your truck deliver a shipping container to my property?”
+Our answer is “We probably can!”

 Is the driveway wide enough for a semi-truck to pull in?
 Is there room for the truck to turn around on-site or will they need to back out into oncoming traffic?

 Will the truck be driving on an improved surface (dirt/gravel/asphalt) or is it grass?

 Is your property fairly level or does it have a steep slope?

 What direction is the slope (does it slope down toward any buildings?)